TikTok Tips and Best Practices for Brands in 2022

 TikTok tries to steer brands in the right direction when it comes to approved audio.

 Let’s say you’re trying to upload a video as a business.
-When you tap “Add Sound,” you’ll be taken to the Commercial Sounds catalog by default.
+When you tap “Sounds,” you’ll be prompted to the Commercial Sounds catalog for sponsored videos by default.

 From here, you’ll only see sounds that are approved for brands.
 No second-guessing!

-When browsing audio on a desktop, you can filter the CML by songs for commercial use.
-If you want to use a song in TikTok ads, you can also confirm its approved placements.
+When browsing audio on a desktop, you can filter by songs for commercial use.
+If you want to use a song in TikTok ads, you can confirm its approved placements here as well.

 You can also browse TikTok’s Creative Center for trending audio that’s approved for business use.
 Again, the app is clear about which songs are fair game for brands.